Posts

 Safety First!

 They are hazards associated with resin 3d printing, and you should be aware of them and act appropriately.
 What do I know about it?
 I have worked in the chemical industry for several decades, part of my job is writing safety data sheets and I currently serve on a committee reviewed safety across an entire chemical plant.
 That said, I am not an expert on resin, so this is only a guide.
 You are the one who is ultimately responsible for your safety! iso-Propyl Alcohol (IPA) IPA is harmful and flammable.
 Keep it away from naked flames and electrical sparks.
 That said, with a flash point of 12°C, it is safer than acetone (-18°C) or petrol (-43°C).
 Do not drink it.
-Yes, it has alcohol in the name, but it would still be very bad for you.
-Keep it off your skin.
-That said, IPA was the main ingredient in the hand wash we were all deliberately putting on our hands during "lockdown", so it is not that big a deal.
-Disposal: If you only use the IPA for resin, you should be able to leave
+Yes, it has alcohol in the name, but it would still be bad for you.
+Try to keep it off your skin, but it is not that big a deal.
+IPA was the main ingredient in the hand wash we were all deliberately putting on our hands during "lockdown", so it is really not that hazardous.
+If you have a reaction to IPA, it is more like

 Iron and Steel Bridges